GiovannaMH/SDCSharp/ReadingFiles/Path.md

 │       └── netX.X    <- Where the compiled application runs
 ```

-To read `example.txt` from the project folder, you can construct the path dynamically:
+To read `myNumbers.txt` from the project folder, you can construct the path dynamically:
 ```csharp
 string fileName = "../../../emyNumbers.txt"; // if the file is created in the Project folder, where the .cs file is
 ```